Safe Routes Academy

-The Safe Routes Academy, designed to help enable and encourage safe routes to parks, transit, shops, restaurants, employment, schools and recreation, features the following hands-on interactive sessions to help participants make their communities more walk and bike friendly for all users and abilities.
+The Safe Routes Academy is designed to help enable and encourage safe routes to parks, transit, shops, restaurants, employment, schools and recreation.
+The Academy features hands-on interactive sessions to help participants make their communities more walk and bike friendly for all users and abilities.

 If you are interested in hosting or having a Safe Routes Academy near you, please contact us at email@example.com!

 Thank you for joining us at the Safe Routes Academy at the 2020 NJ Bike Walk Summit on:

 Saturday, March 7, 2020

 The Conference Center at Mercer County Community College

 Check out our sessions from the Safe Routes Academy and download the presentations!

 Complete & Green Streets for All

 Are you seeking to make the streets in your community safer and greener?
 This session highlights a new model Complete Streets policy and guide as a resource for advancing meaningful Complete Streets policies that incorporate best practice in green infrastructure, local economy, health, equity and fairness in transportation expenditures.
 The new model policy is intended for communities considering adopting their first Complete Streets policy as well as for communities with Complete Streets policies in place that are in need of more specific language for effective implementation.
 Topics will include how the new policy is changing the process by requiring project checklists, evaluating benchmarks, and providing meaningful public engagement.

 - Leigh Ann Von Hagen, AICP/PP, Voorhees Transportation Center (VTC) at Bloustein School of Planning and Public Policy, Rutgers University